Preparing shrimp on the grill is one of the easiest methods of cooking them. From start to finish, this recipe takes about 20 minutes to make!

 - Olive oil: I love this oil and use it frequently when I cook.
 It does have a low smoke point, so you can certainly use avocado oil instead.

-Cooking shrimp on the grill is easy!
+This is such an easy recipe!
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 - You start by placing the shrimp in a large bowl.